EcolaTan/ISS-location-request-test/README.md

-# Request Library
+# Request Library practice
--Practiced using the data provided by http://api.open-notify.org/iss-now.json
+-using the api provided by open notify http://api.open-notify.org/iss-now.json to gather ISS location